 For invertebrate and non-vascular plant species reported by only one Member State, units are not added in the official Checklist available in the Reference Portal.
-This means that, during the submission of the report, for those species, the reporter must select a population unit from the corresponding code list.
+This means that, during the submission of the report, for those species, the reporter must select a population unit from the corresponding code list PopulationUnit reference list in the Reference dataset in Reportnet 3)

-Does the population size unit 'area covered by population in m2' represent the occurrence or the coverage of a species population?
+Does the population size unit 'area covered by population in m' represent the occurrence or the coverage of a species population?

-The existing unit 'Area covered by the population in m2' represents the area occupied by a population (the total area in m2), but does not refer to the number of inhabited 1x1m grid cells.
-Therefore, this size can be a decimal number (e.g. 0.8 m2).
-The 'area covered by population in m2' is still a distribution and not a biologically meaningful population unit but it can give a better estimation of the population compared to units already in use for certain species.
+The existing unit 'Area covered by the population in m' represents the area occupied by a population (the total area in m), but does not refer to the number of inhabited 1x1m grid cells.
+Therefore, this size can be a decimal number (e.g. 0.8 m).
+The 'area covered by population in m' is still a distribution and not a biologically meaningful population unit but it can give a better estimation of the population compared to units already in use for certain species.